"International Journal of Physical Education, Sports and Health"

 Purpose rnThe purpose of this study was to compare the recovery heart rate (HR) and blood pressure (BP) responses of sedentary (physically inactive) and physically active young subjects following a submaximal exercise test on a bicycle ergometer. rnMethods rnApparently healthy sedentary university students who were matched for age with their physically active counterparts (N=102; mean age 24.84 ± 3.
 215 years) participated in this study.
 All subjects performed exercise testing on a bicycle ergometer, and their HR and BP were measured before exercise, at peak-exercise, and at first, third and fifth minutes post exercise. rnResults rnThe recovery HR drop at first, third and fifth minutes minutes post-exercise were significantly higher among the physically active participants than in their sedentary counterparts.
 Although the recovery systolic BP drop at the first and third minutes post-exercise were comparable for the groups, it was higher in the PA group than in the sedentary group five minutes into recovery. rnConclusionrnOverall, the study affirms quicker return to hemodynamic equilibrium consistent with adaptations in physically active subjects, compared to their sedentary counterparts.Pages: 60-65 | 953 Views 26 DownloadsDownload Full Article:

 How to cite this article:

 Adetoyeje Y Oyeyemi, Patrick A. Ewah, Adewale L Oyeyemi.
 Comparison of recovery cardiovascular responses of young physically active and sedentary Nigerian undergraduates following exercise testing.
-International Journal of Physical Education, Sports and Health.
-2015; 2(2): 60-65.
+Int J Phys Educ Sports Health 2015;2(2):60-65.